Art-Invis/Algo-programming-pt-1/README.md

 ## ⚠️ Licensing & Use
 This repository is published for **educational purposes** and personal archiving.
-Code and documentation created by **Artem Sokol**, with a focus on correctness, structure, and clear presentation.
+Code and documentation created by **Artem**, with a focus on correctness, structure, and clear presentation.

 Any reuse, redistribution, or adaptation should be done only with author’s permission.